 Learning to manage your emotions is crucial in order to remain disciplined, especially when things are not going your way.
 The following are some examples of the way in which emotions can get in the way of profitable trading.

-Fear (FOMO) as volatility driver
+Fear as a volatility driver

 Fear is the emotion that drives most of the volatility we see in asset prices.
 Fear also impacts individual traders in two ways.
-Firstly, FOMO, or ‘fear of missing out’, often causes traders to jump into a trade at the worst possible price when the market has already moved.
+Firstly, the ‘fear of missing out’, often causes traders to jump into a trade at the worst possible price when the market has already moved.
 Rather than trading because there’s a real opportunity, traders enter positions to overcome the feeling that they are missing out.

 Fear also causes traders to abandon a strategy at exactly the wrong time.
 Profitable strategies often experience a series of losing trades followed by a series of winning trades.
-However, unexperienced traders will often stop trading after a losing streak for fear of losing more money.
+However, inexperienced traders will often stop trading after a losing streak for fear of losing more money.
 This very often happens just before the losing streak ends, meaning they miss out on a potential winning streak.

-Pressure to make profits
+The pressure to make profits

-Pressure to make profits causes a lot of traders to overtrade and take marginal trades, rather than being patient and waiting for the best setups.
+The pressure to make profits causes a lot of traders to overtrade and take marginal trades, rather than being patient and waiting for the best setups.
 Traders perform best when they only act according to the opportunities the market provides, not their P&L or a need to generate income.

 Greed is also affecting traders

-A Few Solutions how to avoid emotional trading
+How to avoid emotional trading

 Many of the problems listed above are a result of trading positions that are too big.
-By reducing risk to the point that losses do not have an emotional effect, decision making can be made based on what the market is doing and not due to emotionally driven decisions.
+By reducing risk to the point that losses do not have an emotional effect, decision making can be made based on what the market is doing and not due to emotionally-driven decisions.

 Keeping a journal – an effective way to curb impulsive behaviour